Roger Allers: Early life

-Born in Rye, New York, but raised in Scottsdale, Arizona, Allers became a fan of animation, at the age of five, after seeing Disney's Peter Pan (1953).
-Deciding that he wanted to pursue a career in animation, and work alongside Walt Disney, a few years later, he sent off to Disneyland for a do-it-yourself animation kit.
-However, Allers, by then a high school student, grew discouraged about achieving his dream of being an animator when he had heard of Disney's death in 1966.
+Allers became a fan of animation, at the age of five, after seeing Disney's Peter Pan (1953).
+From there, he decided he wanted to pursue a career in animation, and work alongside Walt Disney.
+A few years later, at age eight, Allers was sent off to Disneyland for a do-it-yourself animation kit.
+He recalled: "There was a part of Disneyland back then called the art corner, and they sold animation kits.
+There were books on the principles of animation and on how to draw the characters.
+You could even put together your own light table.
+And they gave you exposure sheets."